Laboratory of Biosynthesis of Nucleic Acids

 Investigation of the mechanisms of malignant tumors initiation and progression in order to create the general therapeutic approaches to cancer treatment

-Clarification of the role of potential oncoproteins interactions and tumor suppressor proteins in RAS/MAPK and PI3K/AKT signaling cascades, involvement of these interactions in the malignant transformation of brain cells, proliferative and invasive properties by tumor cells and search for specific inhibitors of these signaling pathways
+Clarification of the role of potential oncoproteins interactions and tumor suppressor proteins in RAS/MAPK and PI3K/AKT signaling cascades, involvement of these interactions in the malignant transformation of brain cells, proliferative and invasive properties of tumor cells and search for specific inhibitors of these signaling pathways

 Hundreds of genes expression changes have been revealed in tumors of glial and meningial origin by modern methods of expression genetics.
 Opposite changes of several genes expression suppose different mechanisms of these tumors development and can be used as molecular biomarkers.
 129 genes with 5-fold changed expression were found in glioblastoma, the most aggressive human brain tumor.
 44 of them were overexpressed genes, which participate in angiogenesis, immunity, ECM, cell signaling pathways, and related to the IGF-system.
 IGF1 is a key peptide in many tumors but its gene was not found as overexpressed in glioblastoma.
 It was shown that CHI3L1 gene with considerably increased expression could participate instead of IGF1 in the development of glial tumors.